DUI Dismissals in Phoenix

 How DUI Evidence Is Challenged

-Defendants and their DUI defense attorneys can aim to achieve a DUI dismissal by challenging any piece of the evidence mentioned above.
+Defendants and their Phoenix, AZ DUI attorneys can aim to achieve a DUI dismissal by challenging any piece of the evidence mentioned above.
 Some examples include:

 - If there was no reasonable suspicion to stop the driver, the evidence collected at the traffic stop must be dismissed.